Additional charts and info has been added at the end.

 Rev A Addition

-Maybe an easier way to think about this is to start with the 3-cone slalom, known in some circles as the Chicago Box.
+Maybe an easier way to think about this is to start with the 3-cone slalom, constructed as and known in some circles as the Chicago Box.

 The figure below shows the situation with the infinite slalom driving line in red.